gam3t3chelectronicshobbyhouse/MainsPlugsSearch/README.md

 # MainsPlugsSearch
-Search for the mains AC plug type required there.
+Search for the mains AC plug type required by Country.